Shest-Programmistov/Smart-Pots/README.md

 This project was developed by Blahovici Andrei, Dumitrescu Delia, Ganea Antonio, Preda Mihai, Tudor Raluca and Ţifui Alexandru, during their third year of CS studies at University of Bucharest.

-The complete documentation can be found at [Smart Pots Documentation](https://smart-pots.readthedocs.io/).
+The documentation can also be found at [Smart Pots Documentation](https://smart-pots.readthedocs.io/).

 More information can be found in the [Customer Requirements Analysis Document](https://github.com/Shest-Programmistov/Smart-Pots/wiki/Customer-Requirements-Analysis-Document) wiki page.